Today, I have something really special to share…

 Doing so reduces your odds of getting caught up in those regional floods.

-So with that said, the States with a lower risk of major natural disasters are Michigan, Montana, and Ohio.
+That said, Michigan, Montana, and Ohio are the States with a lower risk of major natural disasters.

-In contrast, many states have areas within the state that are relatively safe such as parts of Texas, Colorado, Minnesota, etc.
+In contrast, many states have relatively safe areas within them, such as parts of Texas, Colorado, Minnesota, etc.

 There’s no such place that has a zero percent chance of avoiding natural disasters.

-For example, on the map above, Michigan looks safe, but Michigan is known for brutal winters and lake-effect snowstorms.
+Although Michigan looks safe on the map above, it is known for brutal winters and lake-effect snowstorms.

 They’ve lost power for days or weeks in the past.